 Practical issues in the commercialization of geopolymer cement GEOCEMENT in India.

-This video lasts 56 min, a 128 MB file.
+56 min, 128 MB.
 Click on the icon on the right to watch it fullscreen.

 The GeopolymerCamp 2016 spanned 3 days: